-The best deals under $100 from Macy's Labor Day sale | CNN Underscored
+The best deals under $100 from the Macy's Labor Day sale | CNN Underscored

 Ninja Nutri-Blender Pro With Auto-iQ ($79.99, originally $112.99; macys.com)

-Ninja blenders really live up to their reputation for churning out actually-smooth smoothies and the occasional batch of frozen margaritas.
-With these kinds of savings, it’s a great time to invest in a new machine if it’s been on your wishlist.
+Ninja blenders really live up to their reputation for churning out actually smooth smoothies and the occasional batch of frozen margaritas.
+With these kinds of savings, it’s a great time to invest in a new machine if it’s been on your wish list.

 Martha Stewart Collection Set of 3 Fluted Melamine Bowls ($28.99, originally $59; macys.com)